Climate Science & Impacts

-By the year 2100, CIRC research indicates that the Pacific Northwest could be anywhere from 1 to 8 degrees Celsius (2 to 15 degrees Fahrenheit) warmer than it was during the second half of the twentieth century.
+CIRC research indicates that by the year 2100, the Pacific Northwest could be anywhere from 1 to 8 °C (2–15 ° F) warmer than it was during the second half of the twentieth century.

-Precipitation projections for the Pacific Northwest don’t share the same level of confidence as temperature projections.
+Confidence in projected precipitation for the Pacific Northwest is lower than confidence in temperature projections.
 We explain what that means, why annual precipitation might stay about the same or nudge slightly wetter, how our region’s summers might nudge slightly drier while our winters might nudge slightly wetter, and why all of this needs to be framed within pretty strict statistical wording.

 Snowpack, Hydrology, & Drought